By Harleen Kaur

 Cautions Shankarachaitanya: ‘Imagine there is a river.
 The river-bed is full of debris-rocks, dirt.
 Suddenly, you open up the floodgates, and water gushes down the river.
 If the bed is clear, the water would be able to flow straight through, but when there is debris, the water will flow in all directions, and flow over the banks.’

-He continued, ‘Likewise, when the kundalini force rises like the river, if the sushumna is not properly opened, it will move in all directions through different channels.
-There is absolutely no control on the energy, and this can result in severe mental, emotional and physical problems.’
+He continued, ‘Likewise when the kundalini force rises like the river if the Sushumna is not properly opened, it will move in all directions through different channels.
+There is absolutely no control over the energy, and this can result in severe mental, emotional, and physical problems.’